SDA-SE/sda-spring-boot-commons/SECURITY.md

 # Supported versions and update policy

-Please be aware that only the most recent version in master will be subject of security patches.
+Please be aware that only the most recent version in main will be subject of security patches.
 The [changelog](https://github.com/SDA-SE/sda-spring-boot-commons/releases/) provides information about feature and security related fixes like patches.